mw-ding/mw-ding.github.io/content/blog/rabbitmq-usage-in-insightio.md

 For some reason which is unable to be disclosed at this moment, we recently held a long internal tech talk deep diving into our current service stack here at [*Insight.io*](https://insight.io).
 It covered pretty much everything of our system, ranging from backend to frontend architecture, from devops to development tools.
-Everybody was involved into the talk sharing and reviewing the work they have contributed to.
+Everybody was involved in the talk sharing and reviewing the work they have contributed to.
 It was a huge success that everybody got very excited and felt very fruitful after that.

 One idea keeps haunting me in my mind after the talk is why not document this talk into a series of posts for future references.
 Or maybe, to some degree, help others who are curious about Insight.io.

-A bit introduction about what we do here at *Insight.io*: **we do web based code search helping users (developers) to search and understand source code better on top of our featured code intelligence analysis engine.** Product-wise, we provide SaaS and on-premise versions of our software.
+A bit introduction about what we do here at *Insight.io*: **we do web-based code search helping users (developers) to search and understand source code better on top of our featured code intelligence analysis engine.** Product-wise, we provide SaaS and on-premise versions of our software.

 There are a couple of aspects of the system that I want to record in this series of posts, but I don't wanna spending too much time on thinking about how to organize them.
-Instead, I prefer picking up one random topics I feel to talk the most each time.
+Instead, I prefer picking up one random topic I feel to talk the most each time.
 So as of today, I'd like to talk about **Message Queue** in our stack.

 ## Background

 I think a very brief introduction of the overall backend architecture of Insight.io would be helpful.
-Our code intelligence analysis engines analyzes source code, a git repository to be more specific.
+Our code intelligence analysis engines analyze source code, a git repository to be more specific.
 Each git repository has to go through the following analysis stages: *Clone* -> *Build*
 -> *Syntax Highlighting* -> *Search Indexing*.

 ![Pipeline Overview](/img/pipeline-overview.png)

 Our stack is micro-service architectured with [*Apache Thrift*](https://thrift.apache.org) and [*Twitter Finagle*](https://twitter.github.io/finagle/).
-This analysis pipeline is accomplished by mutliple distributed components.
+This analysis pipeline is accomplished by multiple distributed components.
 One service for each stage.

 For our SaaS version, all of the micro service instances are deployed on our own [*Kubenetes*](https://kubernetes.io/) cluster on AWS, while the on-premise version was packed by [*Docker Compose*](https://docs.docker.com/compose/).